Skip to main content

 Browse the plant section at any grocery store during the holidays, and you’ll likely encounter a vibrant lemon cypress plant.
 The lemon cypress can grow up to 16 feet tall outside, but the dwarf variety (Cupressus macrocarpa “Goldcrest Wilma”) doesn’t usually grow taller than 3 feet.

-The dwarf variety is the perfect size to keep in an apartment, and it exudes a lovely citrusy scent as well.
+The dwarf variety is the perfect size to keep in an apartment, and it offers a lovely citrusy scent as well.
 Plus, you can adorn it with ornaments as you would with a real or fake tree.
 With a lemon cypress tree, your chief concerns are sunlight and water.
-Its chartreuse needles will look fresh with 6 to 8 hours of direct sun a day along with weekly waterings.
+Its chartreuse needles will look fresh if you water it every week and give it 6 to 8 hours of direct sun a day.

 Dwarf alberta spruce